Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

 1. Insert 1 or 2 squares of recovery wadding into Body Tube
 2. Load Recovery Harness and Streamer into Body Tube
 3. Place Nose Cone on top of Body Tube - ensure slightly snug fit
-4. Slide BT-5 insulator into Fin Can before motor (Optional)
-5. Load motor into Fin Can
+4. Load motor into Fin Can
-    - Motor will fit loosely if BT-5 insulator is not used
-    - Loose fit is not an issue with proper motor retention
-6. Screw Motor Retention Cap onto base of Fin Can
+5. Screw Motor Retention Cap onto base of Fin Can
    - Depending on your printer, the larger sizes may fit better
    - After a flight or two, the smaller size may fit better
-7. Launch using standard model rocket procedures
+6. Launch using standard model rocket procedures

 # Recommended motors and expected performance: